ayugiselvine/SCB211-0117-2024/README.md

 # Selvine Odhiambo Ayugi's Portfolio Website

 ## Overview
 This is my first personal portfolio website, showcasing my skills, personality, and favorite meals.
-It was built using HTML, CSS, and basic JavaScript (if applicable).
+It was built using HTML, CSS, and basic JavaScript.

 ## How to Navigate
 - **Home (index.html)**: Landing page with an introduction and navigation.